Visit Fine Woodworking

 Step 2 - The Face Frame

 Assembly of the face frame is straightforward, however be sure that the shelf rail is 12" down on the center stiles and the drawer rails are 4 3/16" apart.
-If the carcass was assembled correctly, the inside edges of the center stiles will be flush with the center partitions and the shelf rail should be flush with the shelf.
+If the carcase was assembled correctly, the inside edges of the center stiles will be flush with the center partitions and the shelf rail should be flush with the shelf.

 The face frame will probably get your vote as the section most likely to make you set your hair on fire.
 This is because of the number of pieces all needing to be glued and set into their proper places all at the same time.
 But, if you work on it with a plan and don't get excited, you'll adapt and overcome.